broadinstitute/pooled-cell-painting-profiling-template/config/docs/site_processing_config_README.md

+# Documentation: Site Processing Module Configuration

-Detailed information on how to customize site_processing_config.yaml for each experiment.
+Detailed information on how to customize the `site_processing_config.yaml` for each Pooled Cell Painting experiment.

-When editing the .yaml make sure to maintain dashes and indentations.
+When editing the `.yaml` make sure to maintain dashes and indentations.
 (When information is added on the same line, it makes a dictionary where the value is a string.
 When there are multiple lines the value is a list with string elements.)

 ## master_config
 *These settings are passed to a separate config file to give it information about this config file.
 Do not edit these.*